XYTong/Capacity/_posts/2018-07-20-Learning_data_structure.md

 ---
 Excercises
 * Use arrays to implement linked lists.
+  * Append a node into a given list.
+  * Insert a node after a given node.
+  * Remove a node from a given stack.
+  * Empty a list.
 * Use pointers or references to implement linked lists.
+* Implement undo/redo functionality(or back/forward navigation in explorer).
 * Revert a given linked list(unless otherwise specified, linked lists refer to sigly linked list of number)
 * Find $n$'th node from the end of a given linked list.
 * Find the middle node of a given linked list.